This site contains no information about the edibility or toxicity of mushrooms.

-Strobilomyces strobilaceus, commonly known as Old man of the woods, is a medium to large bolete which is characterized by very soft dark grey to black pyramidal and overlapping scales on the cap surface.
+Strobilomyces strobilaceus, commonly known as Old Man of the Woods, is a medium to large bolete which is characterized by very soft dark grey to black pyramidal and overlapping scales on the cap surface.
 It is commonly found in forests with a mix of coniferous and deciduous trees in moist and shaded environments.

 at first convex-shaped and flatten out with age.
 It is covered with upright blackish scales that are woolly when the caps are young, becoming firmer on ageing specimens.
 The underlying cap colour ranges from almost white through shades of greyish brown to almost entirely black.
 Pores

 coloured like the cap and has a woolly surface and a thick, ascending ring-like structure at the top.
-Spores
+Spore print

-The name Strobilomyces floccopus is commony used for the mushroom in North America.
+The name Strobilomyces floccopus is commonly used for the mushroom in North America.

 on the First Nature Web site.